akshaydp1995/Tennis_Environment/REPORT.md

 The environment has been solved in 1556 episodes for an average score of +0.5

 Orange line represents a rolling mean of rewards for latest 100 episodes.

+## Future Improvements

+1. PPO, TRPO, A3C can be tried
+2. Prioritised replay buffer
+3. Droupouts in the deep nets
+4. Turn off OU noise and use random noise